Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 - Cal's games this year have hit the over on five of 11 set point totals (45.5%).

-- Cal is 2-1 against the spread and 3-0 overall in games when it puts up more than 32.5 points.
+- Cal is 2-1 against the spread and 3-0 overall this season when the team scores more than 32.5 points.

 - The Golden Bears collect 25 fewer yards per game (397.1) than the Trojans allow per contest (422.1).